ariellecollinsb/liri-node-app/README.md

 -Integrate Bands In Town, Spotify, and OMDb APIs via the appropriate NPM modules

--Use API calls and parse through returned JSON objects, outputting them in a specified format
+-Use API calls and filter through returned JSON objects, outputting them in a specified format

 -Read commands and queries from file